SiaFoundation/siad/modules/renter/README.md

    highest priority

 **Outbound Complexities**
- - The Repair loop relies on Health Loop and `callThreadedBubbleMetadata` to keep the filesystem accurately updated in order to work through the file system in the correct order.
+ - The Repair loop relies on the Health Loop and the Bubble subsystem to keep the filesystem accurately updated in order to work through the file system in the correct order.
  - The repair loop passes chunks on to the upload subsystem and expects that